WiFeS observations of nearby southern Type Ia supernova host galaxies: Observations and data

 After reducing the data, the 3D spectral data cube contains a wealth of information.
 For this work, we are mainly interested in the redshift and its spatial dependence, although there is certainly more that can be done with spatially varying, medium-resolution ($R=3000$--7000), high S/N data.
 To investigate the redshift(s) of the galaxy, we first processed the data further into a format that could be ingested into the Marz redshifting tool,\footnote{\url{https://samreay.github.io/Marz}.
 The default tool does not include the calcium triplet, so we modified the source code for our own use.} which was developed primarily for the use of the Australian Dark Energy Survey and Anglo-Australian Telescope, also at SSO.

-This included Voronoi binning the spaxels using the \texttt{vorbin} python package \citep[see][]{Cappellari2003} to gather signal in the outer regions of the aperture, and to successfully redshift the galaxies that occupied very few spaxels.
+To turn our nearly 1000 individual spaxels into a reasonable number of high S/N spectra, we spatially bin them.
+This allows us to gather more signal in the outer regions of the aperture, and to successfully measure the redshift of galaxies that occupied very few spaxels.
+The best tool for the purpose of binning 2D spectroscopic data is the \texttt{vorbin} python package \citep[see][]{Cappellari2003} which uses Voronoi tessellation to create bins of roughly the target S/N. This adaptive binning method naturally creates a complete tessellation (no overlap or holes) with bins that are as compact as possible (no elongated or fragmented bins) with minimum variation in S/N. This is due to the particular algorithm of seeding, bin-accretion and correction developed by \citet{Cappellari2003} for the purposes of integral-field spectroscopic data.

 See Figure~\ref{fig:obs_to_z} for a visualisation of how observations are turned into redshifts.
 It shows the case of a galaxy larger than the aperture, where spaxels further from the bright central region are binned to a common S/N threshold.
-Each Voronoi bin is then redshifted separately.
+The redshift of each Voronoi bin is then measured separately.
 From this map, the average redshift of the whole galaxy, the redshift of the centre and the redshift in the locality of the SN can all be found.
 The particular example shown does not contain the SN in the aperture; there is only a moderate probability of the SN being within the field of view when centred on such large galaxies.

 For most of the Voronoi binning, we set the S/N target to 90\% of the central pixel S/N by default.
 This target level was sometimes adjusted in the cases where the surface brightness profile was particularly flat (requiring an increase), such as MCG-02-02-086, the host of SN 2003ic, or the galaxy as a whole was extremely bright (requiring a decrease to reduce the number of bins from $\gg$100 to $\lesssim$100), such as NGC 6928, featured in Figure~\ref{fig:obs_to_z}.
 In each case, the binning was visually inspected to ensure both a decent number of bins and high-quality spectra for each.